 About Your Visit

 To help prepare for your upcoming appointment, please review the following information.
 If at all possible, print out the new patient forms on this website, complete the information, and bring the forms with you to your appointment.
-If you are not able to complete the forms at home, we will ask you to fill them out upon arrival at our office.
+If you are not able to complete the forms at home, we will ask you to fill them out upon arrival at our office – please arrive 30 minutes before your appointment time to fill these out.

-- Your eyes will probably be dilated with eye drops to make the pupil (dark central opening in the eye) large enough to view the retina in the back part of the eye.
+- Your eyes will likely be dilated with eye drops to make the pupil (dark central opening in the eye) large enough to view the retina in the back part of the eye.

 - Dilation will cause your vision to be very blurry, especially in bright light.
 Driving may be difficult, therefore we recommend that you bring someone with you to drive you home after your appointment.